Envision Glasses: Alice’s Top Features

 How do I access the features on the glasses?

-The features can be accessed from two menus: a main menu and a more features menu.
+You can access features from two menus: the main menu and More Features menu.
 You can customise these menus, so the features you use most can be in the main menu, and those you use less often can be in the More Features menu.
-You can move features between the two menus, and using the Envision AI app, you can reorder the menu items, for example if there is a feature you use most often, you can place that at the top of the main menu.
+You can move features between the two menus, and using the Envision AI app, you can reorder the menu items.
+For example, if there’s a feature you use most often, you can place that at the top of the main menu.

 To navigate through the menu, you will need to perform swipe forward and back gestures.
 To activate a menu item, do a one-finger double tap.